GEMINI-Medicine/Rgemini/README.md

 * `Y`: Minor version, new function added, some large changes to existing functions (including even changes to the type and number of arguments).
 * `X`: Major version, change to the underlying DB the code was written for (e.g., table and variable names).

-Usually we accumulate a series of changes on develop and release them all at once on master with a version increment.
+Usually we accumulate a series of changes on develop and release them all at once on `main` with a version increment.

 ## Citation